 World Menopause Day

 Nestled in the middle of World Menopause Month is the holiday World Menopause Day.
-This is a day that attempts to raise the public’s awareness of menopause and the options that post-menopausal women have to improve their well-being and quality of life.
+This day attempts to raise public awareness of menopause and the support options available to post-menopausal women to improve their well-being and quality of life.

-Even though menopause is a part of the natural cycle, many women aren’t prepared for the physical, mental, and emotional changes that are likely to occur with this change.
-The decrease in estrogen and progesterone levels can give women hot flashes, cause weight gain, and lead to vaginal dryness.
+Even though menopause is part of the natural cycle, many women are not prepared for the physical, mental, and emotional changes likely to occur with this transition.
+The decrease in estrogen and progesterone levels can cause hot flashes, weight gain, and vaginal dryness.

 This holiday was created in 2009 by the International Menopause Society (IMS).
-They created this holiday to raise the public’s awareness about menopause and to encourage menopausal women to seek the support and treatment that they require.
+They established this day to raise public awareness about menopause and to encourage menopausal women to seek the support and treatment they need.

 Important Facts About Menopause

-Below are some important facts about menopause that we feel everyone should know about.
-We have been quite thorough in our research and feel that most people will find the following points useful.
+Below are some important facts about menopause that we feel everyone should know.
+We have been quite thorough in our research and believe that most people will find the following points useful.

-With that said, we also feel that the following points are only a jumping-off point and that people should take the time to learn more about menopause and its effect on women’s health.
+With that said, we also feel that these points are only a starting point and that people should take the time to learn more about menopause and its effects on women’s health.

 • The average age for the onset of menopause is 51.